 They can be paid or unpaid, and will give you a sampling of what to expect once you graduate.

 Internships are not meant to be used to replace a “regular” employee, so beware of any company that is using its interns in that regard.
-Neither are internships supposed to be treated like a part-time job, with the focus solely on earning money; it’s more geared toward learning your profession.
+The focus of an internship should be to refine your professional skills and prepare you for your chosen career ahead.

-Not all internships can be considered good, or even great.
-There are some defining factors that will take an internship to great heights, levels above the many that are just fair to good.
+Not all internships can be considered great, or even good.
+There are some defining factors that will take an internship to outstanding heights.

 A great internship will: